-3 Scientists Win Nobel Prize In Physics For Work On The Evolution Of The Universe
+3 Scientists Win Nobel Prize In Physics For Work On Earth's Place In The Universe

 Peebles has been awarded the prize for creating a theoretical framework that is the foundation of our modern understanding of the universe's history, from the Big Bang to the present day.

-Mayor and Queloz are recognized for the first discovery of a planet outside our solar system, an exoplanet, orbiting a solar-type star, in 1995.
+"Were it not for the theoretical discoveries of James Peebles, the wonderful, high-precision measurements of the [Cosmic Background radiation] over the last 20 years would have told us almost nothing," Academy member Mats Larsson said.

-"Einstein in 1917 put the first starting ideas in the direction of how we are going in cosmology."
+Mayor and Queloz are recognized for the first discovery of a planet outside our solar system, an exoplanet, orbiting a sun-type star, in 1995.
+The planet, 51 Pegasi b, is located about 50 light-years from Earth in the constellation Pegasus.
+It was detected by analysis of the slight changes in the star's spectrum caused by the orbiting planet.

 "I was not working alone," Peebles said by telephone during a news conference in Stockholm.
 "From the beginning, I have always had colleagues."